Seared Scallops with Mashed Potatoes and Wild Mushroom Sauce

 Golden seared scallops over mashed potatoes with browm muchroom sauce and fresh herbs

 Seared scallops are one of those dishes that may look or sound fancy but are in fact super easy to pull.
 Their delicate texture and subtly sweet taste with a hint of umami makes them extremely versatile.
-Here I paired seared scallops with creamy mash and a rich mushroom sauce.
+Here I paired seared scallops with creamy potato mash and a rich mushroom sauce.
 A little creativity with plating, and you’ve got yourself a quick restaurant-quality midweek dinner!

 Scallops + Butter + Mashed Potatoes + Wild Mushrooms + Garlic + Tarragon + Thyme + Parsley